 (b) I am a member of the bar of the State of Texas.
 This opinion relates solely to matters of Texas law, federal law and the Oregon Business Corporation Act.

-This opinion is furnished in connection with the transactions contemplated by the Guaranty and may not be relied upon in connection with any other transaction or by any person other than you; provided, however, _______________________ may rely upon this opinion for purposes of rendering its opinion in connection with the Guaranty.
+This opinion is furnished in connection with the transactions contemplated by the Guaranty and may not be relied upon in connection with any other transaction or by any person other than you; provided, however, Cadwalader, Wickersham & Taft may rely upon this opinion for purposes of rendering its opinion in connection with the Guaranty.

 Very truly yours,